CTurt/PS4-SDK/README.md

 # PS4 SDK
 An open source PlayStation 4 SDK.

+## Building and installing
+Just run `make` on the `PS4-SDK` directory to build the library.

+Then create an environment variable called, `PS4SDK` which points to the base directory of the repository, using the Unix path style; for example:

+    /C/Users/Chris/Documents/GitHub/PS4-SDK

+You must make sure that your compiler supports the System V AMD64 ABI calling convention.
+PS4-SDK relies on this for compatibility with Sony's functions and system calls.

 ## Design
 At the moment, it is primarily focused on the kernel.
 For example, [all semaphore system calls have been implemented](https://github.com/CTurt/PS4-SDK/blob/master/source/semaphore.c), from 549 to 556.